deepakrpr981/DataBase-Project/README.md

 10. What is the most common product line by gender?
 11. What is the average rating of each product line?

+# Sales
+Number of sales made in each time of the day per weekday Which of the customer types brings the most revenue?
+Which city has the largest tax percent/ VAT (Value Added Tax)?
+Which customer type pays the most in VAT?
+# Customer
+How many unique customer types does the data have?
+How many unique payment methods does the data have?
+What is the most common customer type?
+Which customer type buys the most?
+What is the gender of most of the customers?
+What is the gender distribution per branch?
+Which time of the day do customers give most ratings?
+Which time of the day do customers give most ratings per branch?
+Which day fo the week has the best avg ratings?
+Which day of the week has the best average ratings per branch?